dotnet/reproducible-builds/Documentation/Reproducible-MSBuild/Organization.md

 - Always: a technique that affects some build behavior that most users will utilize.
 For instance, resolution of C# framework assemblies.
 - Sometimes: a technique that affects only some infrequently used feature.
 This technique can generally be skipped if difficult to adopt and your team doesn't use that feature
-- Rarely: a technique that generally doesn't affect users of the msbuild feature it's improving.
+- Rarely: a technique that generally doesn't affect users of the MSBuild feature it's improving.
 This technique should generally be skipped unless you face the specific symptoms described in the technique.

 ## Impact
 'Impact' characterizes how much a technique may interfere with your dev team's workflow.

 - Low: a technique that is generally set once and forget.
 Developers might not realize it's even there.
 - Medium: developers working on the repo are likely to notice this technique in use, but find it generally easy to learn.
-- High: a technique that negatively impacts developers often enough that many may consider it too much of a hastle to adopt.
+- High: a technique that negatively impacts developers often enough that many may consider it too much of a hassle to adopt.